maximilianotulian/html5bootcamp/docs/topic1.md

     - Add a list of **"todo items"** for your daily chores.
   - B
     - Create another .html file.
 Create a table for your expenses.
     - Create another .html file.
-Add an image, a video, and a sound.
-(Remember: [HTML5 - Multimedia](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding)
+Add an image, a video, and a sound. (*Remember*: [HTML5 - Multimedia](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding))
   - C
     - Create a "sign up" form with fields for: first name, last name, email, birthday, a dropdown to choose your favourite sport, and a text-area to include a small bio for the user.
 Add a button at the end to submit the form, and another one to clear the form.
-Add relevant validation rules for all fields (like required fields, valid email).
-(Remember: [HTML5 - Form validation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation))
+Add relevant validation rules for all fields (like required fields, valid email). (*Remember*: [HTML5 - Form validation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation))
     - Test your HTML files in at least Firefox, Chrome, IE, and Chrome for Android or iOS Safari.

 - 2
   - Add *doctype* to the previously created HTML documents.
-See what happens if you remove it.
-(Remember: [HTML5 - DOCTYPE](https://diveintohtml5.info/semantics.html)
+See what happens if you remove it. (*Remember*: [HTML5 - DOCTYPE](https://diveintohtml5.info/semantics.html))
   - Add metatags to the document.
   - Add the meta viewport tag.
-Check what happens in a mobile browser with or without it.
-(Remember: [HTML5 - META-VIEWPORT](https://www.quirksmode.org/mobile/metaviewport/)
+Check what happens in a mobile browser with or without it. (*Remember*: [HTML5 - META-VIEWPORT](https://www.quirksmode.org/mobile/metaviewport/))
-  - Validate your markup: W3C Validator (Remember: [HTML5 - META-VIEWPORT](http://validator.w3.org/)
+  - Validate your markup: W3C Validator (*Remember*: [HTML5 - META-VIEWPORT](http://validator.w3.org/))

-- 3 Validate your markup to see if it is accessible: [Tools](./docs/topic1#tools.md)
+- 3 Validate your markup to see if it is accessible: [Tools](./topic1#tools.md)
   - Install a screen reader like ChromeVox, and test your HTML document.
   - Install Accessibility Developer Tools, and perform an audit on your markup.